 She supposedly likes the East Wing women’s dorm when she is active.

 One story that is told about her is that she is attracted to students who look like herself.

-When a strawberry blonde female student, who looked very much like Ida Alicia, (and had the same sunny personality, but no mental issues) moved into the East Wing of Ponce de Leon Hall, this entity of Ida Alicia became very active indeed.
+When a strawberry blonde female student, who looked very much like Ida Alicia, (and had the same sunny personality, but no mental issues) moved into the East Wing of Ponce de Leon Hall, the entity became very active indeed.

-At first, she was seen searching up and down the halls.
+At first, her apparition was seen searching up and down the halls.
 She settled in this young student’s room.

 Ida’s Startling Behavior

 Though Ida wasn’t harmful, she was disturbing and still likes to do this with other young women.

 Her targets awaken in the middle of the night, to see this female entity staring at them.